TDStrasser/KookaBlockly-Reference/docs/source/loops.rst

 The options **Rename variable** and **Delete variable** are configuration functions to manage the creation of new variables or deletion of existing variables.
 See also the :doc:`variables` Category.

-In :numref:`loopcountwithexample` is an example of the loop counting between 1 and 16 by 3.
+In :numref:`loopcountexample` is an example of the loop counting between 1 and 16 by 3.
-On each iteration of the loop, the value of the variable ``i`` is printed on a new line on the display, as shown in :numref:`loopcountwithdisplay`.
+On each iteration of the loop, the value of the variable ``i`` is printed on a new line on the display, as shown in :numref:`loopcountdisplay`.

-.. _loopcountwithexample:
+.. _loopcountexample:
 .. figure:: images/loops-count-with-example.png
    :width: 400
    :align: center